GWALN/gwaln/docs/analyzer-overview.md

-## CivicLens analyzer overview
+## GWALN analyzer overview

-This page explains how the CivicLens CLI ingests Wikipedia and Grokipedia content, aligns claims, detects discrepancies, and prepares reports for human review.
+This page explains how the GWALN CLI ingests Wikipedia and Grokipedia content, aligns claims, detects discrepancies, and prepares reports for human review.
 Use this document when you need to understand the internals or explain them to other contributors.